EzlibUI/Ezlib/README.md

 ## Ezlib-UI

-A react library, which has multiple functionalities in one component with a switchable dark mode style.
+A react library designed for programmers looking for a stylish template for their application, which when provided with raw data, operates as an ready-to-use application.
 Our goal is to provide a quick and easy base which is highly customizable for your own taste.
-In a nutshell, we provide our users a single npm component, which is a ready-made react dark mode website template.
+In a nutshell, we provide our users a single npm package with multiple components, which is a ready-made react website template containing switchable dark mode style.

 ## Introduction